AndrewChenUoA/baxter_socket_server/README.md

 # baxter_socket_server

-This repository contains files that allow developers to interact and control the Baxter humanoid robot in any programming language (that can access sockets).
+This repository contains files that allow developers to interact and control the Baxter humanoid robot (http://www.rethinkrobotics.com/baxter/) in any programming language (that can access sockets).
 This removes the need for the programmer to be familiar with ROS or Python.
+This capability has been demonstrated in Java and SystemJ.

 This is done by hosting a socket server on Baxter, which can receive requests in a language agnostic manner.
 It converts those requests to ROSPy commands, acting as a bridge between the developer's application and Baxter.

-Additionally, a script abstracting control of the arm to use inverse kinematics is also included.
-Example scripts of how to access the server are also included.
+Additionally, scripts abstracting control of the arm to use inverse kinematics and simplifying sonar data accesses are also included.
+Examples of how to access the server are also included.

 ##To use:

-ssh into Baxter, and copy the socketserver.py file onto Baxter.
-If you want to use the limbs or sonar, you should also copy baxter_arm_control.py and sonar_interface.py
+ssh into Baxter, and copy socketserver.py, baxter_arm_control.py, and sonar_interface.py files onto Baxter.

-Run the socket_server using python socketserver.py.
+Run the socket_server on Baxter (or over ssh) using python socketserver.py.
 Some initialisation sequence is executed to ensure that the arms and cameras are in a usable state.
 The server is then started on port 10111.
+Leave it running, and you can send commands to Baxter from a different computer (or even the same computer) over sockets.

 Use Ctrl+\ to crash out of the server.